-The marketable securities are classified as available-for-sale and consist of corporate notes and commercial paper.
+The marketable securities are classified as available-for-sale and consist of U.S. treasury securities, corporate notes and commercial paper.
 The fair value measurement data for marketable securities is obtained from independent pricing services.
 The Company validates the prices provided by the third-party pricing services by understanding the valuation methods and data sources used and analyzing the pricing data in certain instances.

-The following table summarizes the marketable securities held at March 31, 2019 (in thousands):
+The following table summarizes the marketable securities held at March 31, 2020 and December 31, 2019 (in thousands):